 Embedding Racial Equity into Your Business Strategy is led not by two DEI experts.
 Rather, by two business professionals with deep backgrounds in OD (Organizational Development).
 Gina Greenlee who is Black and Margaret H. Greenberg, who is White are the coauthors of The Business of Race: How to Create and Sustain and Antiracist Workplace AND Why It’s Actually Good for Business (McGraw-Hill, 2021).
 The Business of Race is also the only live, highly interactive experience that explores racial equity using a business and OD lens, not a social justice lens, and applies evidence-based tools from the science of positive psychology.

 While there are other quality workshops, this experience is geared specifically for business leaders and focuses on the workplace.
 Why?
 Because that is where the creators/facilitators/ authors have spent their entire careers.
 Businesses also wield tremendous influence and are capable of leading another transformational change: advancing an antiracist society.

 The Business of Race program is not self-study, not a book club, and not a MOOC (Massive Open Online Course).
 It is taught live, by the coauthors who engage with participants in deep conversations both during and after the training.
-Class size is limited to the first 12 registrants.

 Learning doesn’t end when the 6-session experience concludes.
 Upon completion of the series, participants become members of a growing, diverse network of professionals they can collaborate with.
 Once a quarter Greenberg and Greenlee host a free Learning Community where members can continue to grow and evolve as they do their own individual and organizational work.
 Members bring challenges, best practices, and current events that can be applied to businesses large and small.